Transfer to Bergen

 If the transcript reflects a former or maiden name, please notify the Office of Admissions at TransfertoBCC@bergen.edu

-Have transcripts sent directly from previous institutions to:
+Have a copy of you official transcripts be directly sent from your previous institutions to:

 Bergen Community College

 Office of Admissions and Recruitment